trebor/soul-bound/rfc.md

   * `sessionId`: UUID
   * `sensorHashes`: Array of hashes `[accelHash, nfcHash, ambientHash]`
   * `timestamp`: Unix epoch time of attestation
-  * `sponsorSig`: Signature over `sessionId∥sensorHashes∥timestamp` using Sponsor’s private key
+  * `sponsorSig`: Signature over `sessionId∥sensorHashes∥timestamp` using Sponsor's private key
 * **Semantics:**
   * Candidate collects this signed attestation to build the MintRequest.
   * Valid only if all sensor hashes match and attestation is within Δ₂ of ChallengeRequest.